mussol/100-days-of-code/log.md

 ### Day 55: March 28, 2017

 Finalised and submitted the CS50 Scratch project.
 Revisited and uploaded some code done for a todo app in Github.
+Before bed ended up reading some more chapters of YDKJS.

+### Day 56: March 29, 2017

+Very little time today and had to submit a problem set for the 6.00.2x MIT edX class on Python (my second running of the course).
+It's been several weeks I don't code/read Python and haven't been working on advanced algorithms either, so it took some effort.
+It's rather scary to see how quickly you can be out of practice...